 Quick garlic ginger paste is simple to make and a staple in Indian cooking!
 Learn how to make this easy garlic ginger paste at home with just 4 ingredients.

 Ginger garlic paste is one of those things that is important to have – especially if you enjoy making and eating Indian curry recipes.

 There was a point in time that I didn’t make ginger garlic paste.

 I would just crush the required ginger and garlic in a molcajete (mortar-pestle) and then add to my recipes.
 But because my family loves curry so much, I now make it every few weeks.

 It stores beautifully in the refrigerator – and it’s so much easier to pull out what you need and have it ready to go.

-But it never works for me.
+But they never work for me.

 So every few weeks, I peel the cloves of 2 heads of garlic and combine with ginger in my food processor to make this easy paste.